 The first SSV squad session will be run by SSV team coaches, managers and support staff.
 Through the four official squad sessions, a team of 13 players will be selected.

-The Championships will take place in Bunbury (WA) from 12 – 19 December 2018.
+The Championships will take place in Adelaide (SA) from 17 – 24 November 2019.
 Students selected in this team will be expected to cover the cost of their involvement in this team and carnival (approx. $1,000.00 – which includes transport and uniform)

 Each school can nominate a maximum of 3 boys for this team who are currently playing Club Cricket.